 There are EMP weapons that can shut down a ship within range of the device.
 Keep an eye out for these types of weapons.

-When a ship is abandoned, its components can be targeted for extraction.
+When a ship is abandoned or in a neutral state, its components can be targeted for extraction.
 The ship salvage system allows players to select specific components from an abandoned ship and attempt to pull them into their own ship’s cargo.

 Extraction is risky, however, as it has the potential to destroy the target abandoned ship along with all of its components.
 Some components, such as reactors, are more difficult to extract without destroying the target ship.
 A percentage is displayed on the bottom of the extraction screen, illustrating the chance of success for salvaging each component.
 Multiple extractions can be performed, but if the ship is destroyed during an extraction, it will not drop scrap.